TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- consider always autoloading the shotgun?
+	- NO!
+Simply add WAAAY more recoil and kickback for shots if we are reloading
+		- Pro: nice effect for the last shot as well
+		- we can also go pretty wild since pathological weapons like ELON HRL won't ever be shot during reloading

 - what could cause a predicted effect to be played a second time?
 	- wrong3